 Well, maybe not.
 But Karl Bartos, then recently-ex-Kraftwerk, did forgive Bambaataa and Baker for their blatant thievery in the service of artistic excellence and did a fucking amazing remix of the track in 1991, thus bringing it full circle.

 In this niche, the English showed up pretty early.
 I was slightly surprised they didn’t do disco better than the Americans and sell it back to them, the way they did with every other pop form.
 (Instead, they did disco worse than themselves and sold it as Eurovision.)
 They did manage to sell synthpop to them using MTV, but New Order were being New Order and refusing to play pop star, not actually making a lot of money until they discovered the college rock circuit of the late ‘80s.
 However, “Blue Monday” is the next step after disco->Kraftwerk->hip-hop.

 (The one New Order took directly from hip-hop was “Blue Monday”‘s followup “Confusion”, which was just terrible and I hated it from the moment I heard it.
 I can imagine all the “Blue Monday” fans who took it to No. 12 just on the band name, going “what the hell was that” when they got it home.)

-(And here’s their contemporaries and fellow Factory artists Section 25, with the one Section 25 song I’ve ever liked even slightly, which also went down a treat in New York.
+(And there’s their contemporaries and fellow Factory artists Section 25, with “Looking from a Hilltop,” the one Section 25 song I’ve ever liked even slightly, which also went down a treat in New York.
 And of course their utterly undanceable non-hit “Hit” was sampled by Kanye West.)